Cjonnala/JavaPaintFinalProject/README.md

 Points to be noted:
 •	Multiple paste is not working when any shape is selected, this will be resolved in the next sprint.

+Sprint 4:

+For this sprint I have implemented group and ungroup functionalties.